-In addition to the streaming Serial protocol, navX-MXP may be accessed over the I2C and SPI buses, using a register-based protocol.
+In addition to the streaming Serial protocol, navX-sensors may be accessed over the I2C and SPI buses, using a register-based protocol.
 This page documents the register-based protocol used on both the I2C and SPI bus.

-Unlike the streaming Serial protocol, which periodically sends out updates messages whenever new data is available, the register based protocol is a “polled” interface, in that the consumer of the navX-MXP data (in this case referred to as a “bus master”) can request data from the navX-MXP at any time.
+Unlike the streaming Serial protocol, which periodically sends out updates messages whenever new data is available, the register based protocol is a “polled” interface, in that the consumer of the navX-sensor data (in this case referred to as a “bus master”) can request data from the navX-sensor at any time.
 At the same time, when using the register-based protocol the bus master does not know when new data is available.

 To help this situation, a timestamp – which is updated whenever new data is available – is made available.
-Therefore, the general approach to ensure each new data sample is retrieved is to regularly (at the navX-MXP update rate) retrieve both the timestamp and the data of interest), and if the timestamp differs from the previous timestamp by the update rate as expressed in milliseconds, then the data sample just retrieved is current, and no data has been missed.
+Therefore, the general approach to ensure each new data sample is retrieved is to regularly (at the current navX-sensor update rate) retrieve both the timestamp and the data of interest), and if the timestamp differs from the previous timestamp by the update rate as expressed in milliseconds, then the data sample just retrieved is current, and no data has been missed.

 – The I2C bus master next sends the starting register address it intends to write to or read from.

 – The I2C bus master next initiates I2C bus transactions.
 The navX-sensor supports I2C burst mode for read operations, therefore the navX-sensor will respond with register values as long as the I2C bus master continues the transaction, and as long as the last register address has not yet been reached.